ec-jrc/lisflood-usecases/LF_mekong_usecase/docs/book/4_following_steps.md

 ***Figure 2**.
 Initial conditions in the soil (blue) and groundwater (green) layers.
-In each of the groups of variables, the top row corresponds to the initial conditions with default parameters, and the bottom row to the initial conditions with calibrated parameters.*
+In each of the groups of variables, the top row corresponds to the initial conditions with default parameters, and the bottom row the initial conditions with calibrated parameters.*

 In our study case, the initial conditions of the soil layers have not changed significantly, but those of the groundwater zone are clearly different.